theinvisiblelab/sonder/README.md

 We are working along two dimensions:

--   ⚖️ Balance: Assess latent/hidden knowledge as you search the web.
+-   ⚖️ **Balance**: Assess latent/hidden knowledge as you search the web.
 Balance relevance with diversity.
--   📣 Trends: Highlight fairness in web, news, wiki, and social media trends.
+-   📣 **Trends**: Highlight fairness in web, news, wiki, and social media trends.

 <br/>